micheleusuelli/micheleusuelli.github.io/_pages/articles/dsgeneral/genaimanuf.md

 # Generative AI: A Key Player in Manufacturing Transformations

 We are witnessing a significant shift in the manufacturing industry.
 How can Artificial Intelligence (AI) innovate further?
 The advent of Generative Artificial Intelligence (GenAI) is set to bring a new wave of potential.
-In this article, GenAI refers to AI applications based on a mix of traditional AI and pure GenAI.
+In this article, GenAI refers more broadly to AI applications based on a mix of traditional AI and pure GenAI.

 ## Generative AI enhancing more traditional AI

-Traditional AI has shown its strength in large-scale manufacturing processes.
-A such as predictive maintenance, defect detection, and process optimisation have been fundamental in this transformation.
+Traditional AI has shown its strength in large-scale manufacturing processes such as predictive maintenance, defect detection, and process optimisation.
 For example, AI system can recommend when to maintain a product, when to stop the production to fix defects, and how to change the production schedule to maximize the throughput.
+These AI systems discover repeatible patterns and therefore require large consistent data to be properly developed and back-tested.

-However, when it comes to diverse production lines or hyper-personalised products, its effectiveness diminishes.
-Traditional AI models often require large consistent data to identify patterns and make accurate prediction, which might not be the case here.
-An improvement could be the use of more contextualized qualitative data such as manuals, past reports and even external sources of information.
+However, when it comes to diverse production lines or hyper-personalised products within the same production line, the AI solutions often need to be contextualised.
+For example, a process optimization system for a unique production line would need to be developed and backtested on its limited available data.
+That could result in less effective AI models, also requiring  their own development and operations, resulting in a much higher cost and time to develop and maintain the solutions.
+An alternative could be to empower the user to make well-informed decisions, based on both findings from the data itself and contextual information such as manuals, past reports and even external sources.
+That way, the same AI model could be reapplicable across different production lines and hyper-personalized products.

-GenAI stands apart with its ability to learn from irregular data, providing a broader and enriched context.
-Its most significant feature is personalisation, tailoring its responses to the specific needs of a user or situation, enhancing efficiency and productivity.
-Essentially, it enables end-users to interact with the information and leverage their expertise to make data-driven decisions.
+This is not possible thanks to GenAI as it stands apart with its ability to learn from irregular data, providing a broader and enriched context.
+Its most significant feature is personalisation, tailoring its responses to the specific needs of a user or situationy.
+Essentially, it enables its users to interact with the information and leverage their expertise to make data-driven decisions.

 ## New AI applications in the Manufacturing Industry